 - Carry the flag and bang the drum

 For the CEO and his senior team to be most effective at directing and protecting the brand, it might be helpful for them to have a manifesto, a map of the territory, a ten commandments or some other guidance system.
 Does your company have such a “Brand GPS?”
-Email me or start a conversation on Twitter.
+Email me or contact us.